estuary/flow/site/docs/reference/Connectors/capture-connectors/http-file.md

 ### Advanced: Using HTTP headers

-For real-time streams of unbounded size, you may need to send [headers as part of your HTTP request](https://developer.mozilla.org/en-US/docs/Glossary/Request_header).
+For data accessed through certain APIs, you may need to send [headers as part of your HTTP request](https://developer.mozilla.org/en-US/docs/Glossary/Request_header).
 This is uncommon, and is supported by the optional **Headers** configuration.

+This configuration section is [encrypted with `sops`](../../../concepts/connectors.md#protecting-secrets), so you can safely include secretes such as API keys.

+See the source data's API documentation for headers that may be required for your capture.